-The assets test for allowances applies to JobSeeker Payment, Youth Allowance, Parenting Payment, ABSTUDY Living Allowance, Austudy and Special Benefit.
+The assets test for allowances applies to JobSeeker Payment, Youth Allowance (if considered independent), Parenting Payment, ABSTUDY Living Allowance (if considered independent), Austudy and Special Benefit.

 - Assets up to the assets limit have no effect on the rate of payment. - The rate of payment is nil if assets exceed the assets limit.